RelationalAI VS Code Extension

 - You can click on the cloud icon on a derived relation to open a view of the remote version of the model in a new editor.
 The remote views are editable.
 Alternatively, click on the document icon to open the local file in which that relation is defined.

-```rel type=install&id=profit
+```rel type=model&id=profit

-- CSV and JSON loaders, available via the command palette as
+- CSV and JSON loaders, available via the Command Palette as

 RelationalAI: Load CSV